ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [46:35] - **Daira**

-I think sacha's seeder code uses some heuristics to tell whether it thinks a node is good so we should look at what thats doing and maybe include some of that in Zcashd.
+I think Sasha's seeder code uses some heuristics to tell whether it thinks a node is good so we should look at what thats doing and maybe include some of that in Zcashd.
 I don't know how much more it does than just doing a protocol negotiation.

 [47:09] - **Dodger**